fbpx

 Mcdonald’s is a MASSIVE real estate empire.

-Founder Ray Kroc didn’t realize this early on until he hired someone to take a look at his books to find out why his business was bleeding money.
+Founder Ray Kroc didn’t realize this early on until he hired someone to review his books and find out why his business was losing money.

 He was told, “Mr. Kroc, you’re NOT in the burger business.
 You’re in the REAL ESTATE business.
 You build an empire on the land upon which that BURGER is cooked.

-After hearing this, he then understood that the land and location of each franchise were the most significant factors of his success.
+After hearing this, he understood that each franchise’s land and location were the most significant factors of his success.

 The long-term rich build their asset column first,” Kiyosaki writes.
 “Then the income generated from the asset column buys their luxuries.
 The poor and middle class buy luxuries with their own sweat, blood, and children’s inheritance.”